Canzova/TCS-IPA-JAVA/readme.md

 ## 📝 About

 In this repository, I will upload Java code examples and exercises daily.
 Each day's folder will contain the code I have written to practice various concepts and techniques in Java, allowing others to follow along with my learning journey. 🌈

+After completing the basics, I will focus on solving the **Java Previous Year Questions (PYQs)** for the **TCS IPA Exam 2024**, helping me get better prepared for the exam. 🏆

 ## 📺 Learning Resources